trozler/giveMeProject/README.md

 [2]: https://img.shields.io/badge/-javascript-%23f1e05a
 [3]: https://img.shields.io/badge/license-MIT-orange

-I thought it would be nice to automate the creation of some folders and files I use for my pure fron-end projects.
+I thought it would be nice to automate the creation of some folders and files I use for my front-end only projects.
 So thats what this does.

 More specifically it does the followin: